climate-action-kits/pxt-fwd-edu/gr6-glaciers-modify.md

 Next, click the ``|Download|`` button to download the blank project to start up the simulators.

 ## Activity 3: Modify your Project @showdialog
 We are now ready to modify our project to better understand how it works!
-Follow the instructions at the top pf the screen.
+Follow the instructions at the top of the screen.
 When you are ready for more information, click *'Tell me More!'*

 After each change to the code, you will need to ``|Download|`` the updated code to your project.